aaronparker/evergreen/docs/index.md

 Evergreen is intended for use with solutions used to automate software deployments.
 These solutions could be:

-* Image creation with Hashicorp Packer - images can be created with the latest version of a set of applications
+* [Image creation with Hashicorp Packer](https://github.com/aaronparker/packer) - images can be created with the latest version of a set of applications
-* Import applications into Microsoft Endpoint Manager - keep Configuration Manager or Microsoft Intune up to date with the latest versions of applications
+* Import applications into Microsoft Endpoint Manager - keep Configuration Manager or [Microsoft Intune](https://github.com/aaronparker/packagefactory) up to date with the latest versions of applications
+* Validating or [auditing a desktop image](https://github.com/aaronparker/w365) to ensure the current version of an application is installed
-* Create a library of application installers - by regularly running Evergreen functions, you can retrieve and download the current version of an application and store it in an application directory structure for later use
+* Create a [library of application installers](https://github.com/aaronparker/apptracker) - by regularly running Evergreen functions, you can retrieve and download the current version of an application and store it in an application directory structure for later use
 * Submitting manifests to `Winget` or `Chocolatey` or similar - Evergreen can return an object with a version number and download URL that can be used to construct manifests for the most recent versions
-* Validating or auditing a desktop environment to ensure the current version of an application is installed

 ## Functions